LedgerHQ/ledgerjs/packages/hw-app-eth/README.md

 ### getInfosForContractMethod

-Retrieve the name of a plugin compatible with a given contract address and a method selector
+Retrieve the metadatas a given contract address and a method selector

 #### Parameters